From Paper to Digital: Modernizing Security Incident Reports

 Key Takeaways

-- Photos embed automatically with timestamps and geolocation
+- Photos embed automatically with timestamps and geolocation—no separate upload needed.

-- Forms are instantly available—no waiting for end-of-shift pickup
+- Submitted forms are instantly available—no waiting for end-of-shift transport.

-- Start with one form, train in the field, and expand as comfort grows
+- Start with one form, train in the field, and expand as the team's comfort grows.

 Written by